Oveshmalik/Virtual-Network-Architecture-with-Amazon-VPC/README.md

 <p>
     <img src="/Images/Picture1.png" width="1000">
-    <p style='margin-top:0in;margin-right:0in;margin-bottom:8.0pt;margin-left:0in;font-size:11.0pt;font-family:"Calibri",sans-serif;'><span style="font-size:16px;">The Above Virtual Private Cloud Architecture will be created in 1 region and will span in 4 different availability zones for high availability and fault tolerance purpose.
-Each availability zone will have 4 group of Subnets.
-1 public, 2 private and 1 spare for future use.</span></p>
+    <p>The above Virtual Private Cloud Architecture will be created in 1 region and will span in 4 different availability zones for high availability and fault tolerance purposes.
+Each availability zone will have 4 groups of Subnets.
+1 public, 2 private and 1 spare for future use.</p>
-<p><span style='font-size:16px;font-family:"Calibri",sans-serif;'>The following table is a list of CIDR block for each subnet that we will be deploying in 4 different availability zones.<br>&nbsp;</span></p>
+<p>The following table is a list of CIDR blocks for each subnet that we will be deploying in 4 different availability zones.<br>&nbsp;</p>
 <div align="center" style='margin-top:0in;margin-right:0in;margin-bottom:8.0pt;margin-left:0in;font-size:11.0pt;font-family:"Calibri",sans-serif;'>
     <table style="border: none;border-collapse:collapse;">
         <tbody>